 Example 1: NFT Marketplace

 An NFT marketplace needs permanent, immutable storage for metadata and media files.
-Using IPFS ensures that NFTs remain accessible even if the marketplace shuts down, providing true ownership to buyers.
+Using IPFS ensures that NFTs remain accessible even if the marketplace shuts down.

 Architecture: IPFS for NFT metadata and media, S3 for user profiles and temporary uploads, PostgreSQL for marketplace data.